pingcap/tidb/docs/design/2024-07-12-support-vector-index.md

 ## **Motivation or Background**

-This document plans to support the same processing of vector indexes as ordinary indexes, corresponding to the requirements document [Support Vector and Vector index](https://pingcap-cn.feishu.cn/wiki/AklewIhg6i1MSUksGaNcLwkVnTY), its specific functions are as follows :
+This document plans to support the same processing of vector indexes as ordinary indexes, its specific functions are as follows :

 * Support adding and using vector indexes, including adding vector indexes during and after table creation.
 * Support dropping and renaming vector indexes.